davidhullster/davidhullster.github.io/_posts/2021-07-22-combine-two-json-into-dict-of-lists.markdown

 ---
 layout: posts
 header-img: "img/post-bg-2015a.jpeg"
-title: AWS CLI Filters and Queries
+title: Combine Two Json API responses into a dict of lists
 categories:
 - aws
 tags:
-- aws
+- python
-- ebs
+- json
-- ec2
+- dict
-- disk space
+- api

 ---
 #### Take json response for 'apps' and combine it with json response for 'branches'